|Nutritional Guidelines (per serving)|

 Baked risotto is a super easy way to make this delectable main dish recipe.
 You'll need an ovenproof saucepan for this easy Italian risotto.
 When you stir it, be sure to stir from the bottom because the rice has a tendency to sink and stick.
 And be sure to use an oven mitt when you grab onto the hot handle!
 We speak from hard experience.

-The last time we made this we added some chopped ham and thawed frozen baby peas.
+One time we made this we added some chopped ham and thawed frozen baby peas.
 You could also add some cooked chopped chicken or salmon, or some tender shrimp.
 Other veggies that would be good include asparagus and green beans.

 All you need to serve with this recipe is a green salad drizzled with a creamy vinaigrette and some toasted garlic bread.
 A glass of white wine completes the meal.